Plan

 When you’re doing a seasonal closet switch out, where are you going to switch them to?
 If you don’t have an extra closet or clothing rod, Cawley recommends placing clothes in plastic containers with clip-on lids, and to consider using cedar balls to prevent moths, and silicon packs to prevent mildew.
 “I am not a fan of the space-saving bags you seal with a vacuum,” says Cawley.
 “They put permanent wrinkles in clothes.
 If they are used, it should only be for bedding.”

 Even if you’re living in a smaller space, you can still make a seasonal closet switch out.
 Apply these principles now, and you’ll be rewarded with fewer items to store, and fewer decisions to make down the road.
-Plus, you’ll be in a much better position to wear a well fitted and great looking outfit every time you leave the house.
+Plus, you’ll be in a much better position to wear a well-fitted and great-looking outfit every time you leave the house.

 C. Lee Cawley offers expert advice and hands-on organizing through her Washington DC-area business Simplify You.